 Our purpose built Health and Wellbeing Centre at Hollins Park offers employees of the organisation free use of the facility 24 hours a day, seven days per week, following induction.
-The centre boasts a range of cardiovascular and strength training equipment, changing and shower facilities, plus a new weekly yoga class starting in May.
+The centre boasts a range of cardiovascular and strength training equipment, changing and shower facilities.
+Plus there's our weekly staff only yoga class and weight management programme called Why Weight, restarting in September.

-Below you can see images of the facility, find out how to become a member and how to book on to the new yoga class.
-You can also read frequently asked questions and view the centre rules.
+Below you can see images of the facility, read the rules in place and review frequently asked questions.
+You can then find all of the instructions as to how you can become a member and how to book on to the staff only yoga class.

 Health_centre_1.jpg